acmutd/brand-kit/Development/ACM_Development.md

  - Using the logo on an app
  - Additional information

+#### Authentication
+If you would like to incorporate _ACM_ Single Sign On you must use following image assets to redirect the authentication provider

 ## Contact
 Sometimes you may have questions about the content here and here's who to reach out to if that happens